top of page

 Trotzer, J. P. (1999).
 The counselor and the group: Integrating theory, training, and practice (3rd ed.).
 Accelerated Development.

 Tucker, M., & Oei, T. P. S. (2007).
-Is group more cost effective than individual cognitive behaviour therapy?
+Is group more cost-effective than individual cognitive behavior therapy?
 The evidence is not solid yet.
 Behavioural and Cognitive Psychotherapy, 35(1), 77–91.

 Tuckman, B. W. (1965).
 Developmental sequence in small groups.
 Psychological Bulletin, 63(6), 384–399.